 Deferred Outflows/Inflows of Resources In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
 Deferred outflows of resources, represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-The City does not have any deferred outflows of resources.

 In addition to liabilities, the statements of financial position report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
 For the City, deferred inflows of resources include property taxes, payments in lieu of taxes and unavailable revenue.
-Property taxes and payments in lieu of taxes represent amounts for which there is an enforceable legal claim as of December 31, 2013, but which were levied to finance year 2014 operations.
+Property taxes and payments in lieu of taxes represent amounts for which there is an enforceable legal claim as of December 31, 2014, but which were levied to finance year 2015 operations.
 These amounts have been recorded as a deferred inflow on both the government-wide statement of net position and the governmental fund financial statements.
 Unavailable revenue is reported only on the governmental funds balance sheet, and represents receivables which will not be collected within the available period.
-For the City unavailable revenue includes delinquent property taxes, charges for services, income taxes, intergovernmental and special assessments.
+For the City unavailable revenue includes delinquent property taxes, charges for services, licenses, permits and fees, income taxes, intergovernmental and special assessments.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.

-Notes to the Basic Financial Statements For the Year Ended December 31, 2013
+Notes to the Basic Financial Statements For the Year Ended December 31, 2014